SunandanAdhikary/Hide-n-Seek-repo/README.md

     ![](500Kbps/low_bus_load/LowC4_Hbr.png)

 - Notice that compared to the first reconnaissance period (in green), how significantly the Attack Success Probability (ASP) reduces during the second reconnaissance period (in red).
-- During the application of _Obfuscation Policy 1_, the attacker's attack attempt gets detected (red circles).
+- During the application of _SchOp1_, the attacker's attack attempt gets detected (red circles).

 - [CAN traffic](https://github.com/Ipsitakoley/Hide-n-Seek-RTAS/tree/main/CANlog) from our real-time setup.